content-left-bg.png

 Supervisor qualifications

-At least one adult supervisor is to be embarked in each training ship.
+At least 1 adult supervisor is either:

-• A registered BoatSafe trainer, working under the direct supervision of a registered teacher.
+• a registered BoatSafe trainer, working under the direct supervision of a registered teacher.

 Facilities and equipment